Seneca-BSA/bsa/docs/sep600/lab4.md

             }
         }

-1. Define a new thread above `print_data()`:
+3. Define a new thread above `print_data()`:

         Thread print_data_thread;

-1. Start the thread in `main()`:
+4. Start the thread in `main()`:

         print_data_thread.start(callback(print_data, &reading));

-1. Run the updated code.
+5. Run the updated code.

     > **Lab Question:** Why is the RAW reading printed out twice?

-1. Modify your code so the output is the same as Part 1 then use **Mutex or Semaphore** to prevent race conditions and ensure thread safety.
+6. Modify your code so the output is the same as Part 1, then use **Mutex or Semaphore** to prevent race conditions and ensure thread safety.
 Refer to class notes for implementation.
-For example, the variable "reading" should be guaranteed as unchanged between the printf statements. **Note:** All analog reading must occur in the main thread.
+For example, the variable "reading" should be guaranteed as unchanged between the printf statements. **Note:** All analog readings must occur in the main thread.

-    > **Lab Question:** What shared resource(s) are you protecting and what could happen if it's not protected?
+    > **Lab Question:** What shared resource(s) are you protecting, and what could happen if it's not protected?

 Once you've completed all the steps above (and ONLY when you are ready, as you'll only have one opportunity to demo), ask the lab professor or instructor to come over and demonstrate that you've completed the lab.
 You may be asked to explain some of the concepts you've learned in this lab.